johnreitano/agent-os/profiles/default/commands/customize-standards-for-tech-stack/customize-standards-for-tech-stack.md

 #### Keep standards modular

 Use modular files that are specific and focused files rather than monolithic.
-Bad: A monolithic file such as `standards/all-standards.md`.
-Good: Modules such as `standards/frontend/react-hooks.md`, `standards/frontend/component-props.md`, `standards/frontend/state-management.md`, `standards/frontend/styling.md`, `standards/backend/api.md`, `standards/backend/migrations.md`
+- Bad: A monolithic file such as `agent-os/standards/all-standards.md`.
+- Good: Modules such as the following:
+    - `agent-os/standards/frontend/react-hooks.md`
+    - `agent-os/standards/frontend/component-props.md`
+    - `agent-os/standards/frontend/state-management.md`
+    - `agent-os/standards/frontend/styling.md`
+    - `agent-os/standards/backend/api.md`
+    - `agent-os/standards/backend/migrations.md`

 #### Be specific and actionable

 Keep standards clear and implementable.
 Bad: Vague standards such as "Write clean code with good naming".
-Good: Specific standards such as: "Use camelCase for variables Use descriptive names (getUserById not getUser) Prefix booleans with is/has/should"
+Good: Specific standards such as: "Use camelCase for variables.
+Use descriptive names (getUserById not getUser).
+Prefix booleans with is/has/should."

 #### Provide Examples

-Always provide examples of how to follow the standard
+Always provide concise examples of how to follow the standard

+### Step 4: Improve associated skills

+Improve description and content of ALL skills in the folder `~/.claude/skills/` by running the command `/agent-os:improve-skills`